Manual installation tutorial

 config/database.yml).
 For this you can use figaro, dotenv or rbenv-vars.
 You

 should always be careful of not uploading your plain secrets on git or your version control system.
-You can also upload the encrypted secrets, using the sekrets gem or if you’re on Ruby on Rails greater than 5.1 you can do it natively.
+You can also upload the encrypted secrets, using the sekrets gem or if you are on Ruby on Rails greater than 5.1 you can do it natively.

 For a development environment, and if you are using rbenv, we strongly recommend you to use the rbenv-vars to facilitate the edition of ENV vars.

-First you’ll need to install the rbenv-vars plugin:
+First you will need to install the rbenv-vars plugin:

 git clone https://github.com/rbenv/rbenv-vars.git "$(rbenv root)"/plugins/rbenv-vars